grantcarthew/start-assets/contexts/README.md

 Context definitions providing environmental information for AI agents.

 Each subdirectory contains a CUE package defining a context with structured data about the working environment.
+Contexts inject relevant information into prompts based on selection behaviour.

 ## Structure